cmkobel/CompareM2/README.md

 <img width="150" align="right" src="https://github.com/cmkobel/assemblycomparator2/assets/5913696/c9d15678-b4a7-42be-b0de-b649479f6d74">

-First, you need to install a Conda-based Python3 distribution.
+First, you need to install a Conda or Mamba package manager.
 The recommended choice is [Miniforge](https://github.com/conda-forge/miniforge#install) which not only provides the required Python and Conda commands, but also includes Mamba - an extremely fast and robust replacement for the Conda package manager which is highly recommended.

 <table><tr><td>
 In case you don't use Miniforge you can always install Mamba into any other Conda-based Python distribution with: